gwbres/adi-ad9546/README.md

 Set of tools to interact & program AD9546,AD9545 integrated circuits, by Analog Devices.

+Use these tools to interact with older chipsets [AD9548/47](https://github.com/gwbres/adi-ad9548)

 These scripts are not Windows compatible.

 ## Install